-Why Do People Abuse Ativan?
+Why Do People Use Ativan Medications?

-If you or a person within your life is using either a personal prescription for Ativan or someone else’s to self-treat a medical condition, these behaviors are in fact abused, and very dangerous as well.
+If you or a person within your life is using either a personal prescription for Ativan or someone else’s to self-treat a medical condition, these behaviors are in fact used, and very dangerous as well.
 When a drug is used without the expert authority of a doctor to inform the dosage (dose and frequency of use) a person is far more apt to use it in a way which is harmful to their health.

-Benzodiazepines And Polydrug Abuse
+Benzodiazepines Drugs And Use

-Signs And Symptoms Of Ativan Addiction
+Signs, Side Effects, And Symptoms Of Ativan Drugs

 When a person’s life has given way to the compulsion of addiction, certain behaviors surface which can point to a problem.